Many healthcare providers struggle with the diagnosis of chronic fatigue syndrome (CFS).

 Why Systemic Exertion Intolerance Disease

 Why the Name Change?

 It is thought that the term “chronic fatigue syndrome” perpetuates a misunderstanding of the illness and contributes to the dismissive attitudes of healthcare providers and the public.
-Also, the term “myalgic encephalomyelitis” is inappropriate because there is a lack of evidence for encephalomyelitis, and myalgia is not a core symptom of the disease.
+Also, the other term used to describe the disorder, “myalgic encephalomyelitis” is inappropriate because there is a lack of evidence for encephalomyelitis, and myalgia is not a core symptom of the disease.

-The name proposed by the IOM is systemic exertion intolerance disease or SEID.
-This name captures a central characteristic of the disease: the fact that exertion of any sort—physical, cognitive, or emotional—can adversely affect patients in many organ systems and in many aspects of their lives.
+The name proposed systemic exertion intolerance disease or SEID captures a central characteristic of the disease: the fact that exertion of any sort—physical, cognitive, or emotional—can adversely affect patients in many organ systems and in many aspects of their lives.

 For patients and physicians alike, conditions presenting complex symptoms have been challenging over the years.
 In the late 1800s, the term “Americanitis” was coined by William James, a famous psychologist.
 He thought the symptoms, sometimes referred to as neurasthenia, were a result of the fast-paced, American, capitalistic lifestyle that caused a great deal of stress.
 This idea lost favor in the 1920s.

 During the 30s and 40s, it was thought that pathogens could be the cause of the symptoms and later Lyme disease was considered as a probable cause.

 Chronic fatigue syndrome was first used in medical literature to describe an illness that seemed like a chronic active Epstein-Barr virus (EBV) infection.
 In 1988, the term was defined in a publication: “Chronic fatigue syndrome: a working case definition.”